shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

     * (A Note on Your Copyright Line): The format Copyright (c) \[Year\] \[Your Name/Entity\] is common.
 For content like your VODs, you might also choose to state, for example: "Copyright (c) \[Year\] \[Your Channel Name\].
 My VODs under this license are offered via the VOD Reaction License Version 0.2."
 The phrase "All rights reserved." (often seen with software) is generally optional for content, as your rights are reserved by copyright law anyway, and Section 5 of the License Template ("Reservation of Rights") already clarifies this.
 Select a style that you are comfortable with for your channel.
   * \[Licensor's Designated Channel Name for Attribution\] (in Definition 1.f and Section 3.b of the License Template): The specific channel name you want *your* Licensees (your VOD reusers) to credit when they use your VODs.
   * Important Considerations When Choosing/Adding Permitted Platforms:
-    * Original Context of the License Template: This License Template was primarily written with Twitch and YouTube in mind as common distribution platforms for Streamed Works, due to their widespread use and features.
+    * Original Context of the License Template: This License Template was primarily written with Twitch and YouTube in mind as common distribution platforms for Derivative Works, due to their widespread use and features.
     * Your Choice and Responsibility: As the Licensor adopting this template, you have the flexibility to designate other platforms.
 However, the responsibility for this choice rests entirely with you.
     * If you add platforms beyond or instead of Twitch and YouTube, you MUST confirm the following:
       * Functional Compatibility with this License: The platform must genuinely support the core mechanisms and spirit of the VOD Reaction License.
 Key functionalities to verify include: